• Skip to primary navigation

 Drawing the NSF First Stars

-First, I used the patterns from the cosmic microwave background (CMB) as the basis for the illustration’s background.
-The CMB represents the energy from the early universe, and was the predecesser to these first stars.
-To make the artwork unique I shifted some of the colors typically used in the CMB from green, red and yellow, to magenta, red and blue.
+First, Nicolle used the patterns from the cosmic microwave background (CMB) as the basis for the illustration’s background.
+The CMB represents the energy from the early universe and was the predecessor to these first stars.
+To make the artwork unique Nicolle shifted some of the colors typically used in the CMB from green, red, and yellow to magenta, red, and blue.
 Artistically, this made a stronger base for the blue stars.
-Although I had a lot of artistic freedom, I wanted to adhere as closely as possible to what is known.
-In this case, astronomers knew that these first stars were massive, and emitted a deep UV blue light.
+Although NSF allowed for a lot of artistic freedom, Nicolle wanted to adhere as closely as possible to what is known.
+In this case, astronomers knew that these first stars were massive and emitted a deep UV blue light.

 Drawing the stars came together fairly quickly, based on astro-photography of stars we can see.
-For, despite these stars’ significance as the first, they really weren’t that different looking from what we see today.
+The first stars didn’t look that different from what we see today.
 They were massive, but no other stars existed yet for comparison.
-To complete the story, I really wanted to focus on depicting the structure of the early universe.
+To complete the story, Nicolle really wanted to focus on depicting the structure of the early universe.
 The first stars emerged from filaments of matter that crisscrossed the early universe.
 The filaments absorbed the stars’ UV light, thus the blue glow in the illustration.
-The star’s UV light dims our recordings of the CMB.
+The UV light dims our recordings of the CMB.
 Interestingly, the CMB dims more than expected, indicating that dark matter may have been loosely associated with the gaseous filaments.

-After setting the stage for the illustration, I started thinking about how to portray this web-like network.
-Digital art sometimes feels static, so I chose to hand-draw (digitally) the filaments to give them an organic, energized feeling.
-I based my drawing on simulations calculated by physicists, and built up the web with smaller and smaller strokes in Adobe Photoshop.
+After setting the stage for the illustration, Nicolle considered how to portray this web-like network.
+Digital art sometimes feels static.
+Digitally hand-drawing the filaments gave them an organic, energized feeling.
+Physicists’ simulations served as great reference points.
+The web was built up with smaller and smaller strokes using Adobe Photoshop.

 https://sayostudio.com/wp-content/uploads/2020/04/first-stars-drawingSayoArt.mp4